ktkaushik/file-uploader/README.md

-# File uploader assignment for Meld CS
+# File uploader assignment for meld CX

+Refer to `routes/uploads_controller` to find the API used to upload files.